muehlburger/blog.muehlburger.at/content/posts/2015-04-16-how-to-choose-a-versioning-scheme-for-your-software.md

----
++++
+author = "Herbert Mühlburger"
+bitcointips_address = ["1HH93yp8ma514cUTobBcgr3ziinUMnd6W6"]
+categories = ["HowTo", "Programming"] date = "2015-04-16T13:10:16+00:00"
-title: How to choose a versioning scheme for your software
+tags = ["APIs", "Development", "How To", "Software Development", "Versioning"] title = "How to choose a versioning scheme for your software" type = "post" url = "/2015/04/how-to-choose-a-versioning-scheme-for-your-software/"
-author: Herbert Mühlburger
-type: post
-date: 2015-04-16T13:10:16+00:00
-url: /2015/04/how-to-choose-a-versioning-scheme-for-your-software/
-bitcointips_address:
-  - 1HH93yp8ma514cUTobBcgr3ziinUMnd6W6
-categories:
-  - HowTo
-  - Programming
-tags:
-  - APIs
-  - Development
-  - How To
-  - Software Development
-  - Versioning

----
++++
 As a developer, there comes the time were you think about how to version your software.
 One approach is &#8220;<a title="Semantic Versioning" href="http://semver.org/" target="_blank">Semantic Versioning</a>&#8221; which leverages the level of change on your public API.
 Depending on what you changed in your code, Semantic Versioning proposes different version numbers:

 > Given a version number MAJOR.MINOR.PATCH, increment the: